Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Located not far from the iconic Notre Dame, in Paris’ Latin Quarter, is a sweet (no pun intended!) cafe called Odette.

-You will not find the famous French macarons there, because the owner does not like them and wanted to do something a bit different with his own establishment.
+You will not find the famous French macarons here, because the owner does not like them and wanted to do something a bit different with his establishment.

-What you will find is a charming, albeit small, quaint cafe filled with tempting pastries, most notably choux pastry, which translated into English means “cream puff.”
+What you will find is a charming, albeit small, quaint cafe filled with tempting pastries, most notably choux pastry, which translates to “cream puff.”

-They are light and airy and filled with flavorful creams of different flavors for you to choose from.
+They are light, airy, and filled with flavorful creams of different flavors for you to choose from.

-Taking a moment out of a busy day in Paris to sit and sip coffee while eating a choux pastry at Odette’s is one of the more unusual things to do in Paris!
+Taking a moment out of a busy day in Paris to sit and sip coffee while eating a choux pastry at Odette is one of the more delicious things to do in Paris!

-3) Stop At Shakespeare & Company Bookstore And Cafe
+Stop 4: Visit Shakespeare & Company Bookstore And Cafe

-Located in a refurbished building, (they kept to its period authenticity) there are loads of books written in English to be found.
+Located in a refurbished building, there are loads of books written in English to be found.

 There are events and speakers scheduled at the bookstore so be sure to speak with an attendant to inquire what is going on when you visit.